Zum Inhalt springen

 Will buyers lose their jobs to AI?

-No. Automation targets transactional routine tasks: typing data, comparing spreadsheets, generating orders.
-Strategic tasks — supplier development, negotiation, risk management, innovation scouting — become more important and require human expertise.
-Danfoss reports that automation enables employees to focus on value-added activities: deeper customer relationships and personalized support.
+No. Automation targets transactional routine tasks: typing data, comparing spreadsheets, and generating orders.
+The bottom line: strategic tasks become more important, not less.
+Supplier development, negotiation, risk management, and innovation scouting all require human expertise.
+According to Danfoss, automation enables employees to focus on value-added activities like deeper customer relationships and personalized support.

 Further Reading